 There are several legal reasons why we need to collect and use your Personal Information.

-Generally, the Foundation will collect and use personal information where:
+Generally, the CV Life will collect and use personal information where:

 - you have given consent;